Kristen L. Discola, Ph.D (previously Hourigan)

 Newsworthy

-Girls ‘Try’ and Boys ‘Aim High’: Forbes Article, 2021
+Girls ‘Try’ and Boys ‘Aim High’: Forbes, 2021

 Read the March 2021 article in Forbes about my 2020 publication entitled “Girls 'Try,' Boys 'Aim High': Exposing Difference in Implied Ability, Activity, and Agency of Girls Versus Boys in Language on McDonald's Happy Meal Boxes."